BigBayes/BNPMix.jl/README.md

 ## What's this about

 This package is a Julia port of the Java code released with the article *MCMC for Normalized Random Measure Mixture Models*.
 Do not hesitate to create pull requests for enhancements or to open issues.
+You can write to me at: emile.mathieu -at- stats -dot- ox -dot- ac -dot- uk

 ## Installation and requirements